 The number of tunnel intrusions peaked in July this year, with some 2,000 people trying to cross to Britain every night.
 Some 3,000 migrants, mostly from Afghanistan, Syria and various African countries, are living in slum-like camps near Calais.

 The crisis prompted both the UK and France to boost security and crack down on illegal crossings.
-In addition, interior ministers of the two countries signed an agreement in August to set up a new "command and control centre"targeting smuggling gangs
+In addition, interior ministers of the two countries signed an agreement in August to set up a new "command and control centre" targeting smuggling gangs in Calais.

 Train traffic between the UK and France is expected to return to normal later in the day.